moderndatacompany/dataos.info/docs/resources/worker/first_steps.md

 ### **Deleting a Worker**

-Use the [`delete`](/interfaces/cli/command_reference/#delete) command to remove the specific Lakehouse Resource Instance from the DataOS environment.
-As shown below, there are three ways to delete a Lakehouse.
+Use the [`delete`](/interfaces/cli/command_reference/#delete) command to remove the Worker from the DataOS environment.
+As shown below, there are three ways to delete a Worker.

-**Method 1:** Copy the Lakehouse name, version, Resource-type and Workspace name from the output of the [`get`](/interfaces/cli/command_reference/#get) command seperated by '|' enclosed within quotes and use it as a string in the delete command.
+**Method 1:** Copy the Worker name, version, Resource-type and Workspace name from the output of the [`get`](/interfaces/cli/command_reference/#get) command seperated by '|' enclosed within quotes and use it as a string in the delete command.

 Command